aestheticgirl2134/sample-user-auth-assessment-project1/README.md

 # Webforms in flask

--I have designed a webform consisting of a home page ,login,register and more.
+- I have designed a webform consisting of a home page ,login,register and more.
--Feel free to look at the code.
+- Feel free to look at the code.